 As we count down to a new year, I wanted to take a moment to update you on some of my activities this year.
 Much of this article originally appeared in my profile earlier this week on the Eargasms Audiobook Review site.
 I appreciated the great questions from audiobook listeners and encourage you to read them.

 During 2015, I’ve drastically increased my efforts to help authors and publishers with a backlist understand the audiobook production process and get more of their titles into audio!
-I wrote a number of articles and created some videos, which I will detail in a
+I wrote a number of articles and created some videos, which I will detail

 Every now and again, we get a Divine whisper of an inspired idea.
 Such was the case about a very special and exciting audiobook I created and produced earlier this year.